Lepidolite: Structure and composition

 Lepidolite belongs to the group of trioctahedral micas, with a structure resembling biotite.
 This structure is sometimes described as TOT-c.
 The crystal consists of stacked TOT layers weakly bound together by potassium ions (c).
 Each TOT layer consists of two outer T (tetrahedral) sheets in which silicon or aluminium ions each bind with four oxygen atoms, which in turn bind to other aluminium and silicon to form the sheet structure.
 The inner O (octahedral) sheet contains iron or magnesium ions each bonded to six oxygen, fluoride, or hydroxide ions.
 In biotite, silicon occupies three out of every four tetrahedal sites in the crystal and aluminium occupies the remaining tetrahedral sites, while magnesium or iron fill all the available octahedral sites.

 Lepidolite shares this structure, but aluminium and lithium substitute for magnesium and iron in the octahedral sites.
 If nearly equal quantities of aluminium and lithium occupy the octahedral sites, the resulting mineral is trilithionite, KLi1.5Al1.5(AlSi3)O10(F,OH)2 If lithium occupies two out of three octahedral sites and aluminium the remaining octahedra site, then charge balance can be preserved only if silicon occupies all the tetrahedral sites.
 The result is polylithionite, KLi2AlSi4O10(F,OH)2.
 Lepidolite has a composition intermediate between these end members.

 Fluoride ions can substitute for some of the hydroxide in the structure, while sodium, rubidium, or caesium may substitute in small quantities for potassium.

 Occurrences

 Lepidolite is associated with other lithium-bearing minerals like spodumene in pegmatite bodies.
 It is the major source of the alkali metal rubidium.
-In 1861, Robert Bunsen and Gustav Kirchhoff extracted 150 kg of lepidolite and yielded a few grams of rubidium salts for analysis, and therefore discovered the new element rubidium.
+In 1861, Robert Bunsen and Gustav Kirchhoff extracted 150 kg of lepidolite to yield a few grams of rubidium salts for analysis, and therefore discovered the new element rubidium.

 It occurs in granite pegmatites, in some high-temperature quartz veins, greisens and granites.
 Associated minerals include quartz, feldspar, spodumene, amblygonite, tourmaline, columbite, cassiterite, topaz and beryl.